How to Harmonise the Online and Offline Shopping Experience

 You should still tailor the experience to different channels and devices, but the communication and level of service should remain the same.
 Each channel should nurture the relationship between user and brand, whether it’s through automation to trigger retargeting ads, behaviour-based emails and loyalty offers or invitations to engage with your brand via other channels.

 When it comes to customer service, it’s important that shoppers get the same level of help and support via your website, chatbots, service centre operatives or in-store staff.
 And if, say, a chatbot cannot get a customer to the answer or solution that they’re after, you need bridge this knowledge gap with a clear route to a source of information that will help them.

 We hope this blog has highlighted the benefits of taking an omnichannel approach and the importance of harmonising your online and offline customer experience.
 There are tools, integrations and platforms that can help you to do this.
 For example, Magento Commerce offers an Order Management product which, in combination with Magento 2, acts a unified commerce platform that enables a single customer view to help retailers connect with customers on whichever channel or device they’re using and wherever they’re browsing and shopping.

 Space 48 is a leading UK ecommerce consultancy and website development agency, specialising in Magento and Shopware platforms.
-Do you have any questions about the themes discussed in this blog or perhaps you'd like to discuss an ecommerce development project with us?
-Get in touch or book a free consultation with our experienced ecommerce experts and see how we can help improve your performance!
+Do you have any questions about the themes discussed in this blog or perhaps you’d like to discuss an ecommerce development project with us?
+Get in touch with our experienced ecommerce experts and see how we can help improve your performance!